codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Used on**: Type
 **Argument**: Optional string type name to ignore inheritance from; defaults to System.Object

 Omit inheritance from a specific type during translation.
 One usecase is creating a lightweight class not related to Object tree.
+If the type another than System.Object is ignored and there's no other references to System.Object, the ported class is still inherited from System::Object.

 {{< highlight cs >}}
 [CsToCppPorter.CppIgnoreBaseType("System.Object")]